andrewharvey/asgs2pgsql/README.md

 # About
-This project is dedicated to providing the Australian Bureau of Statistics [Australian Statistical Geography Standard](http://www.abs.gov.au/websitedbs/D3310114.nsf/home/Australian+Statistical+Geography+Standard+(ASGS\))
+This project provides the Australian Bureau of Statistics [Australian Statistical Geography Standard](http://www.abs.gov.au/websitedbs/D3310114.nsf/home/Australian+Statistical+Geography+Standard+(ASGS\))
-(ASGS) in a PostgreSQL database.
+(ASGS) in a PostgreSQL database using the PostGIS extension to store the geospatial data.

-This is done by providing scripts to load the source data as provided by the ABS into PostgreSQL.
-I also provide a database dump of the loaded data.
+This project provides the scripts to load the source data as provided by the ABS into PostgreSQL (building from source) but also provides a database dump of the loaded data (using the pre-built package).

 The ASGS is published as a combination of non-spatial CSV files and spatial SHAPE files.
-Both of these files are used in this loader and combined together to form my (unofficial) ASGS PostgreSQL schema.
+Both of these files are used in this loader and combined together to form this (unofficial) ASGS PostgreSQL schema.

-You may also be interested in my corresponding [abs2pgsql loader scripts](https://github.com/andrewharvey/abs2pgsql) which will (soon) load the ABS 2011 Census of Population and Housing into PostgreSQL, making use of this ASGS schema to provide the geographic standard to those statistics.
+You may also be interested in the corresponding [abs2pgsql loader scripts](https://github.com/andrewharvey/abs2pgsql) which will load the ABS 2011 Census of Population and Housing into PostgreSQL, making use of this ASGS schema to provide the geographic standard to those statistics.

 # About the ASGS
-The ASGS consists of two parts called the ABS Structures and Non-ABS Structures [as shown in this diagram](http://www.abs.gov.au/websitedbs/D3310114.nsf/4a256353001af3ed4b2562bb00121564/c453c497aadde71cca2576d300026a38/$FILE/ASGS%20Structure%20and%20Summary.pdf).
+The ASGS consists of around 22 individual structures which are classified into ABS Structures and Non-ABS Structures [as shown in this diagram](http://www.abs.gov.au/websitedbs/D3310114.nsf/4a256353001af3ed4b2562bb00121564/c453c497aadde71cca2576d300026a38/$FILE/ASGS%20Structure%20and%20Summary.pdf).

 The 2011 release of the ASGS consists of Volumes 1-5.
-Only Volumes 1-3 have been released and as such these scripts just process volumes 1-3.
+Volumes 4 and 5 have not yet been released and as such these scripts just process volumes 1-3.

 * Volume 1 - 1270.0.55.001 consists of the Main Structure and Greater Capital City Statistical Areas ([documentation](http://www.abs.gov.au/ausstats/subscriber.nsf/log?openagent&1270055001_july%202011.pdf&1270.0.55.001&Publication&D3DC26F35A8AF579CA257801000DCD7D&&July%202011&23.12.2010&Latest))
 * Volume 2 - 1270.0.55.002 consists of the Indigenous Structure ([documentation](http://www.abs.gov.au/AUSSTATS/subscriber.nsf/log?openagent&1270055002_july%202011.pdf&1270.0.55.002&Publication&FE2D2D707996F20ACA25791000152669&&July%202011&20.09.2011&Previous))